-Wisconsin's Adverse Possession law is a statute of limitations found in ch.
-893, Wis.
+The Adverse Possession statute is found in s.
+893.29, Wis.
 Stats.
+(Laws of 1998).
 The definition of Adverse Possession is found in s.
-893.25 (2), Wis.
-Stats., which says "Real estate is possessed adversely under this section only if the person possessing it, in connection with his or her predecessors in interest, is in actual continued occupation under claim of title, exclusive of any other right, and only to the extent that it is actually occupied and protected by a substantial enclosure or usually cultivated or improved."
+893.25 (2), which says "Real estate is possessed adversely under this section only if the person possessing it, in connection with his or her predecessors in interest, is in actual continued occupation under claim of title, exclusive of any other right, and only to the extent that it is actually occupied and protected by a substantial enclosure or usually cultivated or improved."